radiomicsgroup/radiomicsgroup.github.io/content/team/alonso.md

 heroSubHeading: 'Predoctoral Researcher'
 ---

 Alonso is a biomedical engineer and has been member of the Radiomics team since 2018.
-His main focus is on processing and analysis of medical images.
 He is currently pursuing his PhD, working on whole-body diffusion MRI as a biomarker of bone metastases, and on brain perfusion MRI for tumour characterization.

 ### Scientific trajectory
 In 2014, he obtained his B.Sc. at [Universidad Carlos III de Madrid](https://www.uc3m.es) and his M.Sc. at [Katholieke Universiteit Leuven](https://www.kuleuven.be/kuleuven/) in 2017, focusing on image processing, but also glancing at medical image acquisition, computer vision and machine learning within the healthcare context.